microsoft/elastic-db-tools-for-java/README.md

 * A logical server in Azure or local SQL Server

 # Running the sample code in [sample](https://github.com/Microsoft/elastic-db-tools-for-java/tree/develop/samples)
-Follow the steps below to build JAR files and get started with the sample project:
+Follow the steps below to build the JAR files and get started with the sample project:
 * Clone the repository
 * Edit the _./sample/src/main/resources/resource.properties_ file to add your username, password, and logical server name.
 * From the _./sample_ directory, run `mvn install` to build the sample project.